vbabushkin/ECE_GY_9163_Machine_Learning_for_Cyber_Security_Project/README.md

     └── RESULTS
-       └── REPORTS // saved pickle files from running the STRIP and fine-pruning scripts └── FIGURES //generated figures for project report └── eval.py        // this is the evaluation script for .png/.jpeg inputs └── ECE_GY_9163_PROJECT_REPORT.pdf   // project report
+       └── REPORTS // saved pickle files from running the STRIP and fine-pruning scripts └── FIGURES //generated figures for project report └── EVAL
+	└── eval.py        // this is the evaluation script for the fine-prune and STRIP aprroaches with .png/.jpeg inputs └── eval_anti-RepairedNet.py        // this is the evaluation script for the anti-RepairedNet aprroache with .png/.jpeg inputs
+└── ECE_GY_9163_PROJECT_REPORT.pdf   // project report
 ```
 ### Running customized eval.py: